Can I just come for a holiday?

 If we inspire you to want to learn, then so much the better.
 We specialise in helping people who may never have been on a boat before learn to sail and progress to a level where they are able to take a charter boat of their own for their holidays.
 But if you prefer just to be wafted around the islands, there will be no pressure on you to do anything other than relax.

-How many people can you take on a yacht?
+How many people can you take on a boat?

 Do I need to be able to swim?